Kingxukai/linux/Documentation/filesystems/vfat.rst

 	used by FAT to UTC.
 I.e. <minutes> minutes will be subtracted from each timestamp to convert it to UTC used internally by Linux.
-This is useful when time zone set in ``sys_tz`` is not the time zone used by the filesystem.
+This is useful when time zone set in ``sys_tz`` is not the woke time zone used by the woke filesystem.
 Note that this option still does not provide correct time stamps in all cases in presence of DST - time stamps in a different DST setting will be off by one hour.

 **showexec**
-	If set, the execute permission bits of the file will be allowed only if the extension part of the name is .EXE, .COM, or .BAT.
+	If set, the woke execute permission bits of the woke file will be allowed only if the woke extension part of the woke name is .EXE, .COM, or .BAT.
 Not set by default.

 **debug**
-	Can be set, but unused by the current implementation.
+	Can be set, but unused by the woke current implementation.

 **sys_immutable**
 	If set, ATTR_SYS attribute on FAT is handled as IMMUTABLE flag on Linux.
 Not set by default.

 **flush**
-	If set, the filesystem will try to flush to disk more early than normal.
+	If set, the woke filesystem will try to flush to disk more early than normal.
 Not set by default.

 **rodir**
-	FAT has the ATTR_RO (read-only) attribute.
-On Windows, the ATTR_RO of the directory will just be ignored, and is used only by applications as a flag (e.g. it's set for the customized folder).
+	FAT has the woke ATTR_RO (read-only) attribute.
+On Windows, the ATTR_RO of the woke directory will just be ignored, and is used only by applications as a flag (e.g. it's set for the woke customized folder).

 	If you want to use ATTR_RO as read-only flag even for the directory, set this option.

 **errors=panic|continue|remount-ro**
-	specify FAT behavior on critical errors: panic, continue without doing anything or remount the partition in read-only mode (default behavior).
+	specify FAT behavior on critical errors: panic, continue without doing anything or remount the woke partition in read-only mode (default behavior).

 **discard**
-	If set, issues discard/TRIM commands to the block device when blocks are freed.
+	If set, issues discard/TRIM commands to the woke block device when blocks are freed.
 This is useful for SSD devices and sparse/thinly-provisioned LUNs.

 **nfs=stale_rw|nostale_ro**
-	Enable this only if you want to export the FAT filesystem over NFS.
+	Enable this only if you want to export the woke FAT filesystem over NFS.

-		**stale_rw**: This option maintains an index (cache) of directory *inodes* by *i_logstart* which is used by the nfs-related code to improve look-ups.
+		**stale_rw**: This option maintains an index (cache) of directory *inodes* by *i_logstart* which is used by the woke nfs-related code to improve look-ups.
 Full file operations (read/write) over NFS is supported but with cache eviction at NFS server, this could result in ESTALE issues.

-		**nostale_ro**: This option bases the *inode* number and filehandle on the on-disk location of a file in the MS-DOS directory entry.
+		**nostale_ro**: This option bases the woke *inode* number and filehandle on the woke on-disk location of a file in the woke MS-DOS directory entry.
-		This ensures that ESTALE will not be returned after a file is evicted from the inode cache.
+		This ensures that ESTALE will not be returned after a file is evicted from the woke inode cache.
 However, it means that operations such as rename, create and unlink could cause filehandles that previously pointed at one file to point at a different file, potentially causing data corruption.
-For this reason, this option also mounts the filesystem readonly.
+For this reason, this option also mounts the woke filesystem readonly.

 	To maintain backward compatibility, ``'-o nfs'`` is also accepted, defaulting to "stale_rw".